Project Meetings

 with a high-level understanding of the work being done and to share EPA’s plans for keeping the community engaged and aware.

-The CIP is available here. |
+This CIP is available here. |

 EPA’s Frequently Asked Questions about the Sediment Processing Facility or Facilities [October 2021]